ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 }
 ```

-Note that each element in the array consists only of the required `name` field.
+Note: Each element in the array consists only of the required `name` field.

 #### Optional Types